 I’m afraid that Modi is a bit of an Erdogan here in that trying to be too cunning, works against his own country’s interests.
 So he goes to China and sees that there are a wealth of trade ties to be had and how border conflicts have a chance to be firmly solved.
 And then he sees what Trump has to offer – the turning of India into a vassal state, the destruction of the Indian agricultural sector and having to spend hundreds of billions of dollars on US weapons to replace their Russian weapons.
 So Modi seems to be telling himself ‘I know.
 I’ll go with strategic ambiguity!’
 I said in a previous comment that American hegemony will not tolerate a rising power which is exactly what India is.
 You think that the example of the EU would settle the question for him.

 I agree that unless there is some miraculous change on the US end, it will continue to push the Global Majority states together.
-But there does not seem to be much appreciation as to how hard it is to set up meaningful new international institutions with many member, because large number = more divergent interest.
+But there does not seem to be much appreciation as to how hard it is to set up meaningful new international institutions with many members, because large number = more divergent interests.
 NATO is a weak alliance because prospective members would not sign up for anything that impinged too much on their national sovereignity.
 Ditto the UN.
 The post WWII institutional architecture was possible due to the US representing more than half of global GDP and Europe being greatly weakened as a result of the conflict.

 Indeed.
 The complexities of foreign relations are enormous.
 If bilateral agreements aren’t easy (Siberia 2), multilateral stuff can get nearly impossible.
 Below the surface of BRICS there might be ongoing bilateral progress between some of the parties and this is how i see things are being pushed by US unilateralism.
 BRICS works only as a framework facilitating contacts rather than an international organization.